 Nowadays the home chef is faced with an ever-increasing array of choices when it comes to choosing a cooking oil when preparing fried foods.
 But to the healthy eating advocate, which types of oil are the most healthy — or at a minimum, which ones should we avoid?

 Oils all have the same purpose during cooking, that is to increase surface area of the food in contact with the heat, and to produce a crispy layer on the surface of the food by means of a reaction called the Maillard effect.
 This crispy layer enhances taste, texture, and is one of the many reasons we love fried foods.

 Criteria for a Healthy Cooking Oil

-Each type of oil comes from a different source however and can have vastly different nutritional properties.
-But what are the main criteria in determining what is a healthy oil and which are not?
+Each type of oil comes from a different source, however, and can have vastly different nutritional properties.
+But what are the main criteria in determining which oils are healthy and which are not?
 It turns out that there are essentially four main criteria:

 |Monosaturated Fatty Acids (MUFAs)||considered to be healthy dietary fats unlike saturated or transfats.
 We should be striving to eat foods that contain unsaturated fat.|

 |Polyunsaturated Fatty Acids (PUFAs)||the "Omega" fats that are present in the oil.
 The health effects depend on the proportion of Omega-3 (good in moderate amounts) to Omega-6 (research generally showing it's bad for us).
 The downside of PUFAs is that they are sensitive to heat, so when used for cooking, many of the health benefits are lost.|